 This randomized control trial (RCT) will assess an innovative demonstration project to improve adolescent sexual and reproductive health among highly mobile and marginalized youth in Fresno County, California.
 The Digital Initiative for Youth intervention combines existing, in-person, group-based, comprehensive sexual health education with wraparound digital technologies.
 The technological component was designed by Youth+Tech+Health using a "youth-centered" design approach and the intervention is implemented by Fresno Economic Opportunities Commission (Fresno EOC).
 The University of California, San Francisco is the external evaluator.
 The RCT will assess health and behavioral outcomes at three time points (baseline, 4 months, 10 months).

 open to eligible males ages 18-29

 The PHASTT Study is focused on understanding of facilitators and barriers to mHealth use among young Black men who have sex with men (MSM), and testing a novel mobile app to increase HIV/STI testing and PrEP uptake.

-This study will provide HIV prevention and related support services to men who have sex with men and transgender women who have substance use disorders upon departure from jail or a residential recovery facility for treatment of substance use disorders.
+This study will provide HIV prevention and related support services to men who have sex with men and transgender women who have substance use disorders and are either leaving jail or recently released from jail, living in a residential facility providing substance use services or supportive housing .
 The researchers will compare the utilization of HIV prevention and other support services between individuals who receive routine case management provided following enrollment to those who have access to GeoPassport, a global position service (GPS)-based mobile app, incentives, and peer mentor support.

 open to eligible people ages 12-24